What is osteoporosis - how can strength training help?

 What are the risk factors, what can I do about it?

-A lack of calcium and vitamin D can increase the risk of osteoporosis.
+Risk factors for osteoporosis include an inactive lifestyle, smoking, excessive alcohol consumption, certain medications and genetic predisposition.
+It is important to consider these factors and take appropriate action to reduce the risk of osteoporosis.
+A deficiency of calcium and vitamin D can increase the risk of osteoporosis.
 These nutrients are essential for building and maintaining strong bones.
 An unbalanced diet or inadequate intake of these nutrients can lead to reduced bone density.

 Osteoporosis risk factors